jannisfink/jannisfink.de/content/portfolio/_index.md

 description: "Portfolio Section"
 ---

-Over the past several years, I have worked on several different projects.
+Over the past several years, I have worked on many different projects.
 This page lists some of them.